Tanwater: Description

+History

 Elmo tannery received a grant for the project from LIFE (The Financial Instrument for the Environment).
 LIFE finances environmental projects in the European Union.
 Elmo tannery, although producing leather predominantly for the car industry (upholstery leather), also produces leather for handbags and footwear.
-Since Elmo started this project there have been a number of tanneries that have followed in its steps of improving their water treatment systems in Sweden and Norway.
+Since Elmo started this project, there have been a number of tanneries that have followed in its steps of improving their water treatment systems in Sweden and Norway.